Where We Can Call Home

 Where We Can Call Home is a community heritage project telling the stories of people from Bournemouth, Christchurch & Poole’s ethnically diverse communities and how their journeys from different places have led them to make BCP their home.

-We feel that it is really important to build more knowledge, empathy and understanding of local diversity, and its impact and importance in the community.
-Their incredible journeys, told beautifully, immerse you in their world, just for a moment.
+People’s incredible journeys, told beautifully, immerse you in their world, just for a moment.
 They provoke questions of us, as listeners, about how we can change our communities for the better.

 DEED’s Louise Boston-Mammah and community researcher Rita with Maria Gayton from the Dorset History Centre